dndg/opta-tutorials/tutorials/CodesysOpta6MReaderTutorial/content.md

 ![Program Code](assets/en/18-program-code.png)

 Now it is necessary to associate the program variables with the Modbus channel, so that the variables contain the values read from the channel.

 In the sidebar, double-click on `Server_Modbus_COM_port`.
 Now click on the section `ModbusGenericSerialServer mapping I/O` and in the table double-click the `Variable` cell to display the option button.

 ![Add mapping](assets/en/19-add-mapping.png)

-Click the options button to display the list of variables, expand `Application` and then `PLC_PRG`.
+Click the options button to display the list of variables, expand `Application` and then `PLC_PRG` to access the variables previously defined in the ST program.
 Now click on the `words` variable and press `OK` to assign it to the `Frequency` channel.

 ![Variable association](assets/en/20-variable-association.png)

 The summary shows the variable assigned to the `Frequency` channel.
+From now on, the variable `words` contains the bytes read from the registers of the Finder 6M series, representing the frequency value measured by the device.
+It's our ST program that transforms these bytes in `float`.

 ![Variable Summary](assets/en/21-variable-summary.png)

 ### Uploading the Program to Finder OPTA

-At this stage, CODESYS downloads the program and configuration to the device.
-This step is crucial to properly update the device configuration, especially if Finder OPTA still contains an outdated configuration.
+At this stage, we download the program and the hardware configuration to Finder OPTA, so that it executes the code we just wrote, returning the frequency value read by the Finder 6M series.

-Now you can upload the program and configuration to the device by pressing the green button at the top labeled `Login`.
+Download the program and configuration to the device by pressing the green button at the top labeled `Login`.

 ![Login](assets/en/22-login.png)

+Once the download is over, the program will be downloaded on Finder OPTA.
-The program is uploaded to Finder OPTA, to start it press the `Start` button.
+Execute it by pressing the `Start` button.

 ![Start](assets/en/23-start.png)

 The `PLC_PRG` tab displays the frequency value in real time, stored in the `frequency` variable, in this case `49.94 Hz`.

 ![Working](assets/en/24-working.png)

 ## Conclusions

 By following these steps, you have performed a Modbus RTU read from the registers of a Finder 6M series using Finder OPTA in CODESYS.

 If you encounter issues, verify that the devices are wired correctly and that the Modbus parameters are configured as specified in the tutorial.

 <!-- Insert contact information for support -->